open-horizon/anax/docs/deployment_policy.md

   - `name`: The name (URL) of a service to be deployed.
 This is the same value as found in the `url` field [here](./service_def.md).
   - `org`: The organization in which the service in `name` is defined.
   - `arch`: The hardware architecture of the service in `name`, or `*` to indicate any compatible architecture.
 This is the same value as found in the `arch` field [here](./service_def.md).
+  - `clusterNamespace`: Namespace that this service will be deployed to.
+Only apply to cluster service.
   - `serviceVersions`: A list of versions of the service.
 At least one version must be specified.
     - `version`: One of the versions of the service in `name`.
 This is the same value as found in the `version` field [here](./service_def.md).
     - `priority`: The relative priority of deploying this version over another version in the list of service versions.